wd-David/svelte-component-test-demo/README.md

 ## Playwright Experimental Component Test

-This experimental component test is powered by Vite, for more details please read the doc and the overview video from Playwright:
+This experimental component test is powered by Vite.
+For more details, please read the doc and the overview video from Playwright:

 - [Experimental: components](https://playwright.dev/docs/test-components#how-to-get-started)